MihaiAC/learning-react/learning_react/react_notes/React.md

 Concepts to keep in mind:
 - Derived state = state that can be computed from other state values; avoiding it => avoiding redundancy + consistency issues (updating one but not the other).
 - Computed value = value that is calculated directly from the existing state whenever it's needed;

+Ternary expressions to choose what is displayed {booly value ? iftrue : iffalse}
+OR `{booly value && ifftrue}`